 - 1. Notwithstanding the requirements of UK legislation for incorporated companies, the financial criteria of this Manual require licence applicants to present a specific minimum level of financial information to the licensor as set out in F.02, F.03 and F.10. - 2.
 Each component of the financial statements must be identified clearly.
-The following information must be displayed prominently, and repeated where necessary within the financial statements, for a proper understanding of the information presented: - a) The name (and legal form), domicile and business address of the reporting entity/entities and any change in that information since the previous statutory closing date; - b) Whether the financial information covers the individual licence applicant or a group of entities or some other combination of entities, and a description of the structure and composition of any such group or combination; - c) The statutory closing date and the period covered by the financial information (for both current and comparative information); and - d) The presentation currency.
+The following information must be displayed prominently, and repeated where necessary within the financial statements, for a proper understanding of the information presented: - a) The name (and legal form), domicile and business address of the reporting entity/entities and any change in that information since the previous annual accounting reference date; - b) Whether the financial information covers the individual licence applicant, a group of entities or some other combination of entities, and a description of the structure and composition of any such group or combination; - c) The annual accounting reference date and the period covered by the financial information (for both current and comparative information); and - d) The presentation currency. - 3.
+If the annual financial statements and/or interim financial statements are not in compliance with the disclosure requirements set out in ANNEXE H, then the licence applicant must also submit to the licensor: - a) supplementary information to meet the disclosure requirements set out in ANNEXE H; - b) an assessment report provided by the same auditor that signs the annual financial statements and/or interim financial statements by way of agreed-upon procedures prescribed by the licensor in respect of the completeness and accuracy of the restated financial statements.